 Interest in any non-CA DEI initiatives performed by other state PUC's.
 Are some PUC's in progressive states embarking on similar initiatives?

 Intergenerational outreach and efforts.
 Mitigating climate change and its impacts is at the heart of CPUC policy.
-The generation that is likely to be most impacted by climate change are people who are younger than 30 day.
+The generation that is likely to be most impacted by climate change are people who are younger than 30.
 We need to make sure the WG addresses their DEI concerns, both now and for the future.

 What voices are missing from this Working Group (who we’d like to capture in public comment, panel sessions, etc.)?